 Projects we partner with should generate real biodiversity and/or social benefits in addition to the CO2 being removed.
 Our community wants our partnerships to be more than just carbon removal, but rather an opportunity to see natural landscapes restored to their native condition, reviving local ecosystems and tapping into the long history of indigenous skills and knowledge about land management.

 This project is being project managed by carbon market experts Market Advisory Group, with input from biodiversity specialists Odonata and the Mt Rothwell reserve.
 The Widgewah conservation sanctuary project is possible due to the great vision and commitment of the private landowners who have undertaken the project.

 “We are proud that our platform lets people be part of projects like this by planting trees in them to remove CO2 and restore ecosystems” says Daniel Walsh, CEO and founder of Reforest.

 This high quality reforestation project that is restoring biodiversity as well as sequestering carbon is an example of what can be done to help heal the planet for future generations.
 By planting trees, you’re not only putting a positive dent into CO2 emissions but also restoring native vegetation and providing habitat for threatened species that are on the brink of extinction.

-If you want to help restore our planet’s health by sequestering carbon or redressing ecological damage from previous clearings, download the Reforest app today from either apple or google play stores.
+If you want to help restore our planet’s health by sequestering carbon or redressing ecological damage from previous clearings, check out our business platform.